dotnet-foundation/projects/readme.md

 - The project strives to be a meritocracy where more rights and responsibilities are granted to contributors who add value to the project.
 - The project has a public communication channel where community members can engage with maintainers.
 - The project adheres to, and enforces, the .NET Foundation Code of Conduct.
-- The project has a publicly available location where members can review documentation.
+- The project has a publicly available location where members can review and contribute to documentation.

 It is expected that a project satisfies the majority of the criteria outlined above; however, it is also possible for a project to obtain a waiver for specific criteria.
 It is the responsibility of the Project Committee to collate the project information, perform an evaluation, and make recommendations on a project's eligibility to the Board of Directors.
 The Board of Directors has the right to approve or deny a project's eligibility.
 Projects will also be re-evaluated periodically to ensure they continue to satisfy the eligibility requirements.